mixxxdj/manual/source/chapters/microphones.rst

 The Strength knob adjusts the microphone talkover ducking strength and its behaviour depends on any of the Microphone talkover modes described below.
 Clicking  on the :guilabel:`Auto` button will switch it to any of three modes:

-   * Off: When you talk through your microphone, the music  volume does not reduce.
+   * Off: When you speak through the microphone, the music  volume does not reduce.
-   * Auto: Talking through your microphone will automatically reduce the music volume.
-You can adjust the amount to which the volume is automatically reduced with the Strength knob.
+   * Auto: When you speak through the microphone, the music volume will be reduced when Mixxx detects your voice.
+You can adjust the amount by which the volume is automatically reduced with the Strength knob.
-   * Manual: This sets a fixed level to which the music volume reduces to, regardless of the volume of the microphone input.
-When you talk through your microphone, you can manually set the amount to which the music volume is reduced by turning the Strength knob to a level that suits you.
+   * Manual: In this mode, you have to remember to manually adjust the Strength knob to a desired level each time you speak.
+Otherwise, the music will play at the volume set by the Strength knob, regardless of the volume coming through the microphone input.
+When you speak through your microphone, set the volume to which the music should reduce by turning the Strength knob to a level that suits you.

 .. hint:: To set the Ducking volume correctly, you can use manual mode to adjust the knob to your taste and then set to auto when happy.